mui/material-ui/docs/pages/blog/2023-discord-announcement.md

    Want to hear what the MUI team is up to?
    Get the latest update with the products you're using?
    Want to give us real-time feedback?
-   Heck, do you want to see if other's are facing the same issue you're having?
+   Heck, do you want to see if others are facing the same issue you're having?
    Discord is a great place for us to get together and chat(Keep on the lookout for #voice-meetups)!

 3. **Networking and collaboration opportunities**: